apitoolkit/apitoolkit-landing/docs/sdks/nodejs/expressjs/index.md

 </div>
   </div>
   <div id="tab3" class="tab-content">
 If your outgoing request is called from a background job for example (outside the web request handler and hence, not wrapped by APItoolkit's middleware), using `observeAxios` directly from `apitoolkit-express` will not be available.
-Instead, call `observeAxios` from `apitoolkitClient` like so:
+Instead, call `observeAxios` from `apitoolkitClient`, like so:

 ```js
 import axios from "axios";